Cause

 Treatment

 It is very important to move calves from infected pastures/premises immediately.
-Toltrazuril and diclazuril can be used for both treatment and prophylaxis of coccidiosis.
+Toltrazuril and diclazuril are coccidiostats that can be used for both treatment and prophylaxis of coccidiosis.
 Oral fluid therapy may be indicated in certain cases.
 Your veterinary surgeon should be consulted on the best therapy in your situation.

 Prevention/control measures

-Strict attention to disinfection of buildings between batches of calves and clean feeding areas mean that coccidiosis is uncommon in modern clean dairy units.
+- Operate “all in, all out” systems, with strict attention to disinfection of buildings between batches of calves and clean feeding areas means that coccidiosis is often better controlled in modern clean dairy units.

 As survival of oocysts is possible from one year to another - calving on the same pasture each year may increase the risk of coccidiosis.